GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Introduction

+We consider a multimodal post with both textual and visual content and create a multimodal graph as is done in a previous work \cite{wang2022instance} (see Figure \ref{fig:graph_example}).
+However, unlike its graph with a single type of feature vector for each modality, we extract and create two types of nodes- global and fine-grained feature representation nodes for each modality.
+We include both semantic (text as a whole, and image as whole ) and fine-grained (syntactic/word-level, and object-level) representations for both text (Figure \ref{fig:graph_example} \emph{(c)}) and image (Figure \ref{fig:graph_example} \emph{(b)}) modalities, respectively.
+These different types of representations for each modality (\textit{nodes}) help the model to learn complex relationships (\textit{edges}) within and across modalities in data more efficiently in a \textit{graphical} manner.

-Graph Neural Networks (GNNs) have revolutionized many fields, including network science, semantic forensics, health, visual dialogue, and have achieved excellent performance on numerous tasks.
-Also, in contemporary multimodal representation learning works, only a few have employed these powerful GNNs techniques \cite{mai2020analyzing,chen2020hgmf,han2020graph,9413053,jiang2020kbgn,arya2019hyperlearn}.
+Graph Neural Networks (GNNs) have revolutionized many fields, including network science, visual dialogue, and have achieved excellent performance on numerous tasks \cite{chen2020hgmf,han2020graph,mai2020analyzing}.
+Also, in contemporary multimodal representation learning works, only a few have employed these powerful GNN techniques.
 However, these works either introduce tensor factorization-based methods that are sensitive to outliers or utilize separate stages for inter- and intra-modal encoding.
-Therefore, unlike our proposed framework, the former introduces unwanted complexity, and the latter can not simultaneously model inter- and intra- modal relationships.
-Though our paper focuses on multimodal fake news detection as its application, our framework can also be generalized to other multimedia tasks.
+Therefore, unlike our proposed framework, the former introduces unwanted complexity, and the latter can not simultaneously model inter- and intra-modal relationships.
+Building on the gaps from the previous works and the recent success of GNNs, the main contributions of our work are as follows: